revblaze/SOFTENG/IT1100/exam4.md

 https://computing.utahtech.edu/it/1100/slides/slides19.php

-Search through found files for a string, then output the amount of times it occurs
+Search through found files for a string (ie. `hello`), then output the amount of times it occurs:
 ```bash
 find . | grep 'hello' | wc -l
 ```